Ferlab-Ste-Justine/terraform-libvirt-automation-server/README.md

 ## Dynamic Configuration Worflow

-All configuration files in the **systemd_remote.client.etcd.key_prefix** etcd key prefix will be sychronized with **systemd_remote.sync_directory** on the server.
+All configuration files in the etcd key prefix or git repository (at the given path of the given reference) will be sychronized with **systemd_remote.sync_directory** on the server.

 All changes addition/update/deletion to files with a **.service** suffix, files with a **.timer** suffix or to a file named **units.yml** will additionally be pushed to **systemd-remote** which will adjust systemd units accordingly.

 How **systemd-remote** reconciles the system with file changes is best read in the project's README documentation: https://github.com/Ferlab-Ste-Justine/systemd-remote

-Additionally, if fluent-bit is enabled dynamically (**fluentbit.etcd.enabled**), the content of the directory **/etc/fluent-bit-customization/dynamic-config** will be synched (and fluentbit will receive a reload signal on change) with the content of the **fluentbit.etcd.key_prefix** key prefix in etcd.
+Additionally, if fluent-bit is enabled dynamically (**fluentbit.etcd.enabled**), the content of the directory **/etc/fluent-bit-customization/dynamic-config** will be synchronized (and fluentbit will receive a reload signal on change) with the content of an etcd key prefix or git repository (at the given path of the given reference).
 Fluent-bit will use **/etc/fluent-bit-customization/dynamic-config/index.conf** as its entrypoint configuration.

 ## Dependency Considerations

 Given its intended role as the origin of orchestration, care should be taken not to couple the provisioning of the server with some of the dependencies being provisioned.

-In particular, all etcd resources used to customize the server should be done in a terraform orchestration that is separate from the server, that way if ever etcd is down and needs to be restored, you'll be able to orchestrate it in a static workflow.
+In particular, any etcd resources used to setup the dynamic configuration of the server (if an etcd source is used instead of a git repo for dynamic configuration retrieval) should be done in a terraform orchestration that is separate from the server, that way if ever etcd is down and needs to be restored, you'll be able to orchestrate it in a static workflow.